 This policy pertains to incidents of sexual assault and sexual misconduct between students or where the alleged perpetrator is a student.
 To report a violation of this policy when the alleged perpetrator is a student, follow the procedures outlined below.
 To report a violation of this policy when the alleged perpetrator is a faculty or staff member, contact the Assistant Vice President of Human Resources, who is also the Title IX coordinator, at (925) 631-4212.
 For information regarding reporting other forms of sexual harassment see the Policy Prohibiting, and Procedures for Reporting, Discrimination, Harassment, including Sexual, and Retaliation.

 We encourage all members of our campus community to seek support for and report all sexual harassment and sexual misconduct directly to the Saint Mary’s Department of Public Safety, the Campus Assault Resources and Empowerment (CARE) team, the Title IX Coordinator or to the Deputy Coordinators.
 These individuals will assist in eliminating the misconduct, preventing its recurrence and addressing the effects.

 Please see options for immediate actions, options for reporting the incident and getting support and what to consider when making your decision.
 Regardless of where it is reported, the Title IX Coordinator will vet all complaints.
-If you need immediate confidential counseling, please contact Saint Mary’s Women’s Resource Center which provides confidential rape crisis counseling to men and women, 24 hours a day, at 925-878-9207.
+If you need immediate confidential counseling, please contact the Director for Sexual Assault Prevention at 925-631-4193.
+For anonymous support, which provides information, options and resources 24 hours a day, call the CARE line at 925-878-9207.